-Find out about the regulation of cryptoassets and the risks of investing in cryptoassets such as Bitcoin and Litecoin.
+Find out about the regulation of cryptoassets (including 'cryptocurrencies' such as Bitcoin and Litecoin) and the risks of investing.

 Cryptoassets is a broad term and covers many different types of products.
-The most popular forms of cryptoassets include tokens like Bitcoin and Litecoin.
+The most popular forms of cryptoassets include tokens like Bitcoin, Ether and Litecoin.

-We call these exchange tokens, but they are sometimes referred to as cryptocurrencies, cryptocoins, or payment tokens.
+We call these 'exchange tokens' because they are intended to be used as a method of payment.
+They are sometimes referred to as cryptocurrencies, cryptocoins, or payment tokens.

 Regulation of cryptoassets

 Exchange tokens (such as Bitcoin and other cryptocurrencies) are only regulated in the UK for money laundering purposes.

 However, some types of cryptoassets may be regulated depending on how they are structured.
 Security tokens, for example, fall within our regulatory remit.
 They include tokens that provide rights, such as (among others):

 - repayment of a specific sum of money

 - entitlement to a share in future profits

 Check our Register to find out whether a firm is authorised to carry on any of these activities.